-'''

-if ( ((s) & 0xFFFFFF80) == 0xE0000 )
+if (((s) & 0xFFFFF80) == 0xE0000)

-Range check expressed in UTF-16:

-if ( (s == 0xDB40 ) && ((s+1) & 0xDC80) == 0xDC00 )
+if ((s == 0xDB40) && ((s+1) & 0xDC80) == 0xDC00)

-'''

 Editing and Modification.
 Inline tags present particular problems for text changes, because they are stateful.
 Any modifications of the text are more complicated, as those modifications need to be aware of the current language status and the <start>...<end> tags must be properly maintained.
 If an editing program is unaware that certain tags are stateful and cannot process them correctly, then it is very easy for the user to modify text in ways that corrupt it.
 For example, a user might delete part of a tag or paste text including a tag into the wrong context.